rezkit/docs/docs/platform/dynamic-attributes/product-provider-integration.md

 ### Passengers with multiple reservations

-When a passenger is allocated to multiple reservations for the same provider, common attributes are merged into a single CAKE based on their name and path.
+When a passenger is allocated to multiple reservations for the same provider, common attributes are merged into a single Dynamic Attribute based on their name and path.

 This means that if you define an attribute with the same path (e.g. `foo.bar`) on multiple products, users will be presented with a single input that collects a